ryan-comer/discord-voice-commands-bot/README.md

 # Voice Commands
 After joining a voice channel, the bot will listen for a wake word from any user (each user audio stream is separate).
 If the wake word is heard on the user's audio stream, the bot will respond with "Yes {USER_NAME}".
 The bot will then listen for a command on that user audio stream.
 The command audio will be saved to ./recordings/{userId}.wav.
 After 2 seconds of silence, the command audio will be processed using speech-to-text.
 The first word of the command denotes the command type (e.g. 'play').

+Some commands have special behavior is the wake word is detected:

+* Play command - Stop the song if a song is currently playing
+   * If a song is stopped, the bot will stop listening for commands (you have to say the wake word again for a command)
+* Radio command - Stop the radio if the radio is currently playing
+   * If the radio is stopped, the bot will stop listening for commands (you have to say the wake word again for a command)

 # Text Commands
 Voice and text commands are handled through the same command handler.
 This means that any voice command can also be a text command.
 For example, you can say 'Jarvis.
 Play music best hits' or simply type ';;play music best hits' to achieve the same result.